Oxidation for Chronic Fatigue Syndrome and Fibromyalgia

 Additional Naturopathic Work Up for chronic fatigue syndrome and fibromyalgia

 A naturopathic approach in depression might involve, depending on the detailed history, looking at subtle thyroid or adrenal hormone imbalances, toxicities that affect neurological function and communication, deficiencies or dependencies on nutrients that affect mood, or sometimes even infection or inflammatory disorders.
-It would not simply involve giving a natural substitue for the serotonin reuptake inhibito drugs, although that could be a part of the whole plan.
+It would not simply involve giving a natural substitute for the serotonin reuptake inhibitor drugs, although that could be a part of the whole plan.

 – thyroid panel with TSH, free T3, free T4, reverse T3, TPO